-What to do this Thursday November 11, 2021 in Paris - Public Holiday
+What to do this Friday November 11, 2022, in Paris - Armistice Day

-This Thursday November 11, 2021 in Paris is a public holiday commemorating the Armistice 1918.
+This Friday November 11, 2022, in Paris is a public holiday commemorating the Armistice 1918.
 So, what is open and what is closed?
-You don't know where to go without finding yourself in front of a closed door?
+You do not know where to go without finding yourself in front of a closed door?
 We help you out, take your picks.
 [Read more]

-Museums and Monuments open this Thursday November 11, 2021
+Museums and Monuments open this Friday November 11, 2022 - Public Holiday in France

-How about making the most of Thursday November 11, 2021, a public holiday, to visit monuments in Paris and discover the current exhibitions?
-Many museums and monuments are opening on this public holiday, all you need to make beautiful and arty discoveries!
+How about making the most of Friday November 11, 2022, a public holiday in France, to visit monuments in Paris and discover the current exhibitions?
+Many museums and monuments are open on this public holiday, all you need to make beautiful and arty discoveries!
 [Read more]

-Shopping malls opening hours on November 11, 2021 in Paris and Île-de-France
+Shopping malls open on November 11, 2022, in Paris and Île-de-France